rajesh-s/computer-architecture-and-systems-resources/area_specific/tools_and_utils.md

 - [Venus](https://github.com/kvakil/venus) - Venus is a RISC-V instruction set simulator built for education.
 - [Ripes](https://github.com/mortbopet/Ripes) - Ripes is a visual computer architecture simulator and assembly code editor built for the RISC-V ISA.
 - [WinMIPS64](http://indigo.ie/~mscott/) - WinMIPS64 is an instruction set simulator, and is designed as a replacement for the popular Microsoft Windows utility WinDLX
+- [Whisper](https://github.com/chipsalliance/SweRV-ISS) - RISCV instruction set simulator (ISS) developed for the verification of the Swerv micro-controller.
+It allows the user to run RISCV code without RISCV hardware.

 #### 1.1.4.
 Memory Simulators

+- [NVMain](https://github.com/SEAL-UCSB/NVmain) -  An Architectural Level Main Memory Simulator for Emerging Non-Volatile Memories
+- [ZSim](https://github.com/s5z/zsim) - zsim is a fast x86-64 simulator with a focus on simulating memory hierarchies and large, heterogeneous systems
 - [Cache simulator](https://github.com/CoffeeBeforeArch/cache_simulator) - A simple trace-based cache simulator
 - [DRAMSim2](https://github.com/umd-memsys/DRAMSim2) - A cycle accurate DRAM simulator
 - [ARM Consistency Memory Model](https://developer.arm.com/architectures/cpu-architecture/a-profile/memory-model-tool) - The herd tool allows the user to execute the model with a specific question about the possible final states of the program using ARM consistency memory model.